Pseudo-abelian category

 In mathematics, specifically in category theory, a pseudo-abelian category is a category that is preadditive and is such that every idempotent has a kernel.
 Recall that an idempotent morphism $p$ is an endomorphism of an object with the property that $p\circ p = p$.
 Elementary considerations show that every idempotent then has a cokernel.
 The pseudo-abelian condition is stronger than preadditivity, but it is weaker than the requirement that every morphism have a kernel and cokernel, as is true for abelian categories.

 Synonyms in the literature for pseudo-abelian include pseudoabelian and Karoubian.

 Examples

 Any abelian category, in particular the category Ab of abelian groups, is pseudo-abelian.
 Indeed, in an abelian category, every morphism has a kernel.

-The category of associative rngs (not rings!) together with multiplicative morphisms is pseudo-abelian.
+The category of rngs (not rings!) together with multiplicative morphisms is pseudo-abelian.

 A more complicated example is the category of Chow motives.
 The construction of Chow motives uses the pseudo-abelian completion described below.